shovon/chip-8/README.md

 - From this project's root, run `npm i` (installs dependencies)
 - Run `./node_modules/.bin/tsc` (compiles the TypeScript code)
 - Install any web server.
-I like to use nws, and to install it run the command `npm i -g nws`
+I like to use nws.
+To install it, run the command `npm i -g nws`

 ## License